The War Machines: Plot

-The TARDIS lands in London, near the Post Office Tower, where the First Doctor and Dodo meet Professor Brett, the creator of WOTAN (short for Will Operating Thought ANalogue).
-In four days' time, WOTAN will be linked to other major computers across the world to take them over, including those of the White House, Cape Kennedy and the Royal Navy.
+The TARDIS lands in London, near the Post Office Tower, where the First Doctor and his travelling companion, Dodo Chaplet, meet Professor Brett, the creator of WOTAN (Will Operating Thought ANalogue).
+In four days, WOTAN will be linked to other major computers across the world to take them over.
 Dodo goes with Polly, Brett's secretary, to the Inferno nightclub, where they meet Ben Jackson, while the Doctor attends a Royal Scientific Club meeting about WOTAN, led by Sir Charles Summer.
 Before Brett can depart for the meeting, he is hypnotised by WOTAN.
-He then fetches Krimpton, an electronics colleague, and takes him to WOTAN, where he, too, is possessed by the computer.
-Major Green, the chief of security in the Tower, is also taken over, and sends WOTAN's control signals to Dodo at the nightclub via telephone.
+Major Green, the chief of security in the Tower, is also hypnotised, and sends WOTAN's control signals to Dodo at the nightclub via telephone.

 Using its hypnotic control, WOTAN enlists a workforce to construct twelve robotic War Machines around London.
-One of these machines is built in a warehouse in Covent Garden, close to the Inferno nightclub.
+One of these machines is built in a warehouse in Covent Garden, close to the nightclub.
 The next day, the Doctor telephones Brett at the Post Office Tower, and is nearly possessed by WOTAN.
 Thinking the Doctor is now controlled, Dodo reveals that the War Machines are being constructed in strategic points in London.
-The Doctor breaks WOTAN's hypnotic control over her, and she is sent to stay with Sir Charles's wife in the country to recover.
+The Doctor breaks WOTAN's control over her, and she is sent to stay with Sir Charles's wife to recover.
 The Doctor sends Ben to investigate the area around the nightclub, where he discovers a War Machine, now fully assembled.
-Ben is detected by the Machine, and caught by the now hypnotised Polly.
-Ben learns that the War Machines are to attack at noon the next day.
+Ben is detected by the Machine and caught by the now hypnotised Polly.
+Ben learns that the War Machines are to attack the next day.
 He escapes and alerts the Doctor and Sir Charles.
 Polly is sent back to the Tower to be punished by WOTAN.

-Under Sir Charles's instruction, an army taskforce investigates the warehouse.
-They are forced to retreat, but when the Doctor stands before the Machine, it stops—it had not been completely programmed.
-Soon after, there are reports of another War Machine—Machine 9—taking to the streets.
-The Doctor traps the Machine in an electromagnetic forcefield and reprograms it to destroy WOTAN.
-Ben goes to the Post Office Tower and drags Polly out of the WOTAN room as the Machine enters and attacks the immobile computer.
-Krimpton is killed, but WOTAN is destroyed before it can give the order for the other ten War Machines to commence their attack.
-Brett and all the others who have been hypnotised return to normal.

-Ben and Polly meet the Doctor at the TARDIS, to explain that Dodo has decided to stay in London.
-The Doctor thanks them and heads into the police box—followed by Ben and Polly.
-They are then suddenly whisked off into time and space.
+Under Sir Charles's instruction, an army task force investigates the warehouse.
+They are forced to retreat, but when the Doctor stands before the Machine, it stops, having not been completely programmed.
+Following reports of another War Machine taking to the streets, the Doctor traps the Machine in an electromagnetic forcefield and reprograms it to destroy WOTAN.
+Ben goes to the Post Office Tower and drags Polly out of WOTAN's room as the Machine enters and attacks the computer.
+WOTAN is destroyed, halting the other ten War Machines and breaking the hypnosis.
+Ben and Polly meet the Doctor at the TARDIS and explain that Dodo has decided to stay in London.
+The Doctor thanks them and heads into the TARDIS, shortly followed by Ben and Polly as it dematerialises.